rmsk2/6502profiler/README.md

     	Config file name
   -dump string
     	Dump memory after program has stopped.
-Format 'startaddr:len' -prg string
+Format 'startaddr:len' -lua string
+    	Lua script to call when trap is triggered
+  -prg string
     	Path to the program to run
+  -trapaddr uint
+    	Address to use for triggering a trap
 ```

+The `-trapaddr` and `-lua` options can be used to enable an emulated 6502 program to execute Lua code.
+The idea is that a write operation
+to a so called trap address (specified by the option `-trapaddr`) is caught by the emulator, which then gives control to the Lua script
+(given by `-lua`).
+To be precise the emulator calls the `trap()` function in the referenced Lua script.
+This function is called with the byte
+written to the trap address as its only parameter.
+The parameter is called the trap code.

 ## The `verify` and `verifyall` commands